shotgunsoftware/sg-jira-bridge/README.md

  - `SGJIRA_SG_SCRIPT_NAME`: a Shotgun script user name (_sg-jira-sync_)
  - `SGJIRA_SG_SCRIPT_KEY`: the Shotgun script user Application Key (_rrtOzkn@pkwlhak5witgugjdd_)
  - `SGJIRA_JIRA_SITE`: the Jira server url (_https://mystudio.atlassian.net_)
- - `SGJIRA_JIRA_USER`: the system name of the Jira user used to connect for the sync (_richard.hendricks@piedpiper.com_)  This is usually the email address you sign in to Jira with.
+ - `SGJIRA_JIRA_USER`: the system name of the Jira user used to connect for the sync (_richard.hendricks@piedpiper.com_)  This is usually your email address you sign in to Jira with.
 Jira does not have a concept of a "script" user so this will need to be the designated user account that will control the sync updates.
 It will need appropriate permissions to make any changes required.
  - `SGJIRA_JIRA_USER_SECRET`: the Jira user password (_youkn0wwh@tapa$5word1smAKeitag0odone3_)

 You may set these in your environment.
-However for testing, we recommend installing [dotenv](https://pypi.org/project/python-dotenv) (included in the _requirements.txt_) and defining these in a `.env` file.
+However for testing, we recommend installing [python-dotenv](https://pypi.org/project/python-dotenv) and defining these in a `.env` file.
+It is commented out by default in _requirements.txt_.

 ```
 # Shotgun credentials